JaneliaSciComp/hortacloud-website/content/docs/user_manual/basic_operations.md

 - Right-click the sample and choose "Open in Horta".
 - This option loads both samples and workspaces.
 - The sample will open the Horta Control Center, which is typically docked at the right-hand side of the main window.
 When you open a sample (rather than a workspace), very little information will appear in the Horta Control Center.
-- To view the images in the sample, click the checkbox next to "Open 2D" or "Open 3D" near the top of the Horta Control Center (see screenshot below).
+- To view the images in the sample, click the checkbox next to "Open 2D" or "Open 3D" in the "VIEWS" section of the Horta Control Center (see screenshot below).
 - The viewer (2D or 3D) will open in the center panel.
 Depending on the data volume, network speed, and disk speed, the data may take anywhere from a few seconds to a few minute to open.
 The status bar at the bottom of the application will indicate some of the loading steps.
 - The 2D and 3D viewers each have their own tab, and you can switch between them freely.

-{{< imglink src="../workspace-panel-1.png" link="../workspace-panel-1.png" alt="workspace panel screenshot" width="419px" >}}
+{{< imglink src="../workspace-panel-1.png" link="../workspace-panel-1.png" alt="workspace panel screenshot" width="450px" >}}

 After you've created a workspace (see below), use the same procedure to open the workspace.